isa-ulisboa/msc-gis/exercises/msc-gis-assignment_1.md

     - The subdirectories *DataIn* and *DataOut*
     - All the final data sets that answer the questions (using the most appropriate file formats)
     - All the relevant initial intermediary data sets used to reach the final answers (using the most appropriate file formats)
-    - Do not include in the project the original DEM downloaded form [http://earthexplorer.usgs.gov/](http://earthexplorer.usgs.gov/) to solve problem I.
+    - Because of file and storage size, **do not include** in the project the original DEM downloaded form [http://earthexplorer.usgs.gov/](http://earthexplorer.usgs.gov/) to solve problem 01.

 - A zip file of the additional project directory (Problem 05) containing
     - The *project file* containing all the output and relevant intermediary layers (legends and labels when required and/or appropriate)